Holiday Millet and Amaranth with Herbs Recipe

 - 1½ cups millet, soaked for at least 8 hours

 - ½ cup amaranth, soaked for at least 8 hours

 - 1 medium onion, diced

 - 3 garlic cloves, minced

 - 1 tablespoon of coconut oil or ghee

 - Celtic sea salt or Herbamare, to taste

 - Bring millet, amaranth, water, and bay leaves to a boil.
 Cover, reduce heat, and cook for 30 for minutes.
 Remove bay leaves.

 - Sauté onion, celery, and garlic in coconut oil or ghee over medium heat until tender, but still firm.
 Add herbs and sauté for about 30 seconds to release flavors.
-Add veggies to cooked grains and stir to combine thoroughly.
-Add sea salt or Herbamare, to taste.
+Then add veggies to cooked grains and stir to combine thoroughly.
+Lastly, add sea salt or Herbamare, to taste.

 For a pretty holiday presentation, use a cup or bowl to create a mold.
 Rinse the cup in cool water, pack with grain mixture, and immediately invert onto a serving plate.
 Herbs de Provence is a wonderful herb mixture that, in addition to rosemary, tarragon, and thyme, also contains lavender flower.
 You’ll love it!